DataAlgoDev/git-basics/git_commands.md

     git remote remove origin

+## Branching, commits and more

-# Commiting files (Adding files to object folder, or saving)
+### Commiting files (Adding files to object folder, or saving)
+---
-git commit -m "<message>" : Saves all the staged files(files that are being tracked in the index area) git commit -a -m "" : Adds files to staging area if not already added and then commits the change
+Saves all the staged files(files that are being tracked in the index area)

+    git commit -m "<message>"
+Adds files to staging area if not already added and then commits the change

+    git commit -a -m "" :
-# Git logs
+### Git logs
+---
 git log : to view commit history. (q to exit) git show : to see details about a specific commit, including what changes were made. git reflog :  Shows all activity of the head with its hash value in the current working branch